How to Visit the Jewish Quarter NYC

 Eruv, the invisible thread

-As I said, during the Sabbath, Jews are not allowed to do a lot of things that involve work or physical effort in order not to contravene Jewish law.
+As I said, during the Sabbath, Jews are not allowed to do a lot of things that involve work or physical exertion so as not to contravene Jewish law.

 For this reason, the community came up with an ingenious solution called the eruv or free zone.
 This is a demarcation constructed with transparent wire with the intention of establishing a perimeter where certain activities such as pushing a pushchair or a wheelchair can be done without breaking the law.